danielfmelo/etl-golang-test/README.md

 ## Getting Started

-The project scrape data from public sites and save in a PostgreSQL database.
+The project scrapes data from public sites and save in a PostgreSQL database.
 The information scraped is Name, Position and Salary from the employees of two brazilian prefectures.

 The two prefectures fonts used were:
 * [PortalPBH](http://portalpbh.pbh.gov.br/pbh/ecp/comunidade.do?evento=portlet&pIdPlc=ecpTaxonomiaMenuPortal&app=acessoinformacao&lang=pt_BR&pg=10125&tax=41984) - Prefeitura Belo Horizonte